Kate Hudson (activist)

-Katharine Jane Hudson (born 1958) is a British left-wing political activist and academic who is the General Secretary of the Campaign for Nuclear Disarmament (CND) and Media Officer of Left Unity.
-She served as Chair of CND from 2003 to 2010 and has been an officer of the Stop the War Coalition since 2002.
+Katharine Jane Hudson (born 1958) is a British left-wing political activist and academic who is a vice-president of the Campaign for Nuclear Disarmament (CND) and co-national secretary of Left Unity.
+She served as chair of CND from 2003 to 2010, general secretary from 2010 to 2024, and has been an officer of the Stop the War Coalition since 2002.
+She is also a board member of the International Peace Bureau.

 Life and career

-She was Head of Social and Policy Studies at London South Bank University from September 2003 to 2010 and is now a Visiting Research Fellow.
-She was founding editor of the journal Contemporary Politics, serves on the editorial board of Debatte: Journal of Contemporary Central and Eastern Europe and is a member of the Board of the Barry Amiel and Norman Melburn Trust.
-She is also a member of the Editorial Board of the new radical left journal, Transform, founded in spring 2017, and linked to the European transform!network, the political foundation of the European Left Party.
+She was head of social and policy studies at London South Bank University from September 2003 to 2010 and subsequently a visiting research fellow.
+She was founding editor of the journal Contemporary Politics, serves on the editorial board of Debatte: Journal of Contemporary Central and Eastern Europe and is a board member of Declassified UK.
+She is also a member of the editorial board of the radical left journal, Transform, founded in spring 2017, and linked to the European transform!network, the political foundation of the European Left Party.

 Hudson was a member of the Communist Party of Britain until 2011.
 In 2012, she joined the Respect Party following the party's Bradford West by-election victory.
 Hudson was selected as the Respect candidate for the 2012 Manchester Central by-election but subsequently stood down in protest at "unacceptable and un-retracted statements about the nature of rape" made by the party's only MP, George Galloway.
 She resigned as a member of Respect on 15 October 2012.

-In March 2013, she joined film director Ken Loach and Gilbert Achcar, Professor of Development Studies at School of Oriental and African Studies (SOAS), University of London, in a call for a new left-wing party.
+In March 2013, she joined film director Ken Loach and Gilbert Achcar, professor of development studies at School of Oriental and African Studies (SOAS), University of London, in a call for a new left-wing party.
 Hudson has written that over 2,000 gave their support to the campaign within three days of its launch.
 The campaign founded the Left Unity party in November 2013, and Hudson was elected National Secretary of the organisation at its first policy conference on 29 March 2014.
-Serving as National Secretary for three years, the maximum term allowed, she was elected as the party's Media Officer in March 2017.
+Serving as national secretary for three years, the maximum term allowed, she was elected as the party's Media Officer in March 2017, subsequently serving in other posts.

 Personal life

-In the 1990s, Kate Hudson met and married Redmond O'Neill, (1954–2009) an activist in Socialist Action and adviser to Ken Livingstone.
+In the 1990s, Kate Hudson met and married Redmond O'Neill (1954–2009), an activist in Socialist Action and adviser to Ken Livingstone.
 In 2012, Hudson married Andrew Burgin, an officer of the Stop the War Coalition and secretary of the national anti-cuts organisation, the Coalition of Resistance.
-Hudson is also active in the Greece Solidarity Campaign and the Venezuela Solidarity Campaign.
+Hudson is also active in the Venezuela Solidarity Campaign.